- Current students

-This programme is ideal if you want to go on to higher level study in Accounting, Business Management, Marketing, Media Studies, Public Relations and Communication Studies.
+This programme is ideal if you want to go on to higher level study in Accounting, Business Management, Marketing and Digital Marketing, Human Resource Management, and Operations Management.
 It's also perfect for people already in employment who want to improve their personal communication and professional presentation skills.
 This certificate includes concepts of Identity and Communication, and develops digital skills relevant to the Business and Communication industries.

 - Emphasis on practical skills and project-based learning: you could be designing an advertising campaign; managing accounts for a simulated business; creating promotional material such as brochures, print ads or posters.

 - Learn from Lecturers who are eager to share their industry experience with you.